[(1) Where a company receives a request under section 790O, it must within 5 working days either—

 (a) it must direct the company not to comply with the request, and

-(b) it may further order that the company's costs (in Scotland, expenses) on the application be paid in whole or in part
+(b) it may further order that the company's costs (in Scotland, expenses) on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.